-The Donkey Sanctuary's projects and campaigns in India, Nepal, Sri Lanka and China range from owner support to tackling the brick kiln industry.
+The Donkey Sanctuary's projects and campaigns in India, Nepal and China range from owner support to tackling the brick kiln industry.

 In the kilns where new owners are yet to benefit from the expert work of Animal Nepal, working conditions are miserable for donkeys and mules.